-Volume of derivative activity: At December 31, 2021 and 2020, the gross notional amount of outstanding interest rate swaps was \$1,050 million.
+Volume of derivative activity: At December 31, 2022, no derivatives were outstanding.
+At December 31, 2021, the gross notional amount of outstanding interest rate swaps was \$1,050 million.

 Fair value hedges: The Company utilizes interest rate swaps to modify characteristics of its long-term debt, in particular, to effectively convert certain fixed-rate long-term debt into floating rate obligations.
 The carrying value of debt, designated as being hedged by fair value hedges, is adjusted for changes in the fair value of the risk component of the debt being hedged.